adap/flower/doc/source/contribute-baselines.rst

 The goal of Flower Baselines is to reproduce experiments from popular papers to accelerate researchers by enabling faster comparisons to new strategies, datasets, models, and federated pipelines in general.

-Before you start to work on a new baseline or experiment please check the `Flower Issues <https://github.com/adap/flower/issues>`_ or `Flower Pull Requests <https://github.com/adap/flower/pulls>`_ if someone else is already working on it.
+Before you start to work on a new baseline or experiment please check the `Flower Issues <https://github.com/adap/flower/issues>`_ or `Flower Pull Requests <https://github.com/adap/flower/pulls>`_ to see if someone else is already working on it.
 Please open a new issue if you are planning to work on a new baseline or experiment with a short description of the corresponding paper and the experiment you want to contribute.

 Requirements